 James Hutson is an experienced educator with a demonstrated history of working in higher education and healthcare.
 As Development Director for Us TOO International, his focus is on raising awareness about and providing educational resources and support services to those affected by prostate cancer to help them learn to fight the disease.
 Currently, he is leading an effort to address health inequities in prostate cancer care.

 Jeffrey Kendall, PsyD, LP, is the Director of Oncology Supportive Care at M Health Fairview in Minneapolis, MN.
-He joined the University of Minnesota Cancer Care program, where he is dedicated to addressing the impact of cancer on individuals and families.
-Currently, Dr. Kendall’s professional time is divided among direct patient care, program administration, program development, and research collaboration.
-To raise awareness of the needs of cancer patients, Dr. Kendall speaks nationally and internationally, and he has published 40 journal articles and abstracts on topics related to psychosocial oncology and cancer survivorship.
-As a nationally recognized thought leader in his field, Dr. Kendall serves on committees for the American Psychosocial Oncology Society and the Association of Community Cancer Centers.
+He joined the University of Minnesota Cancer Care program in 2016 where he is dedicated to addressing the impact of cancer on individuals and families.
+Currently his professional time is divided among direct patient care, program administration, program development, and research collaboration.
+Dr. Kendall speaks nationally and internationally and has published 40 journal articles and abstracts on topics related to psychosocial oncology and cancer survivorship.
+Dr. Kendall serves on committees for the American Psychosocial Oncology Society and the Association of Community Cancer Centers.
 Dr. Kendall received his Doctorate from Indiana State University and completed his Post-Doctoral Fellowship in Psychosocial Oncology at Roswell Park Cancer Institute in Buffalo, New York.

 Shelby Moneer, MS, CHES, is the vice president of Patient Programs & Education at ZERO – The End of Prostate Cancer.
 She is a health education professional with more than 12 years of experience in the development, implementation, and assessment of patient education and awareness programming.
 Prior to joining ZERO, Shelby served as the director of Education at the Melanoma Research Foundation.
 In this role, she was responsible for all patient education and support programs as well as creating engaging website content, managing a vast portfolio of educational literature, and ensuring the patient voice remained at the center of the organization’s mission.